junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Caleb and a few other old hunters raise their hands.
 "On it."

+Bunker has always supposed to be a central fortress for a whole army to organize and prepare a war.
+For once, it finally operates as it's supposed to, with a full house of fighters and soldiers.

 Dean's eyes land on the translucent figures around them, scanning their faces one by one.
-He breathes out heavily, and tells them wholeheartedly.
-"Thank you," he says more than gratefully.
+He breathes out heavily, and tells them, "Thank you."

+He says it with his full heart and all the gratitude.
 His eyes are burning hot with tears again but this time he blinks them away.
 "Thank you for fighting our war."

-"It's everyone's war, Dean, not just yours."
-Bobby interrupts him roughly.
-"Don't ever think you're saving the world alone."
+"It's everyone's war, kid, not just yours."
+Bobby interrupts him gruffly.
+"Don't ever think you're saving the world alone.
+We got you."

 Dean pulls a shallow smile, then turns to grab Sam into a hug.
 "I'll see you around.
 Come back safely."

 Sam nods over his shoulder.
 "Don't worry.
 I got Mom and Dad with me.
 Never felt safer."

 Dean lets him go, wiping his eyes roughly, smiling bitterly at his parents.
 "Mom.
 Dad."
+There are still so much he wants to say, but so little time.

 John and Mary give him a film nod.
 "Dean."

+Mary's ghostly hand brushes past his cheek, leaving a chilly sensation.
+"I love you," she says.
+Gentle and beautiful.

+Dean has to bite his lower lip to stop it from trembling too much.
+He nods tightly.
+"Protect Sammy," he chokes hoarsely.
+"And come back.
+Please."
+He does not say goodbye.
+He doesn't want to.

+"Of course."
+Mary smiles easily.
+The three of them move toward the garage together.

+Dean stares at their backs a moment longer.

-Everyone starts moving to their positions.
+Everyone starts moving to their assigned fighting positions.
 Dean goes back to Cas's side.

 <br>

 > INT.
 Cage - dark (Sam, John, Mary, Crowley, Rowena, Michael)
 >
-> Sam get Rowena to get Michael out, John/Mary possess skeleton as zombie form, Michael threatening, John/Mary protect Sam, John/Adam talk
+> Sam get Rowena to get Michael out, John/Mary possess skeleton as zombie form, Michael threatening, John/Mary protect Sam, John/Adam talk, Adam helps persuade Michael

 It feels like a Deja Vu again, going to Hell, going to the Cage in the nowhere.
 Descending the stairs into nothingness, with a demon and a witch on his side.
-But the other companies are too different that Sam can feel their eyes on his back from time to time.
-Sam tries very hard to not glance at their current vessel.
+But the other companies are too different and too distracted.
+Sam can feel John and Mary's eyes on his back from time to time.
+Sam tries very hard to not glance and grimace at their current vessels.

 "Well, that's a scene I never thought I'd seen."
-Crowley tuts loudly, eyeing the skeletons of John to Mary.
-The bones and skull of their current form shake and clatter as they make moves.
+Crowley tuts loudly, eyeing the skeletons of John and Mary.
+The bones and skulls of their current forms shake and clatter as they make moves.
 The crispy sound echoes in the bleak passageway of Hell.

 They still manage to pack and carry flagons of holy water and holy oil with them.